About the game

 There is an abundance of incredible Overwatch teams.
 However, there have been a few teams which have shown incredible skill and performance throughout their entire run at the Overwatch competitive scene.
 These teams have stood on top of the ladder from the start, and still stand there now, competing for the title.

-In 2018 however, the biggest and most important tournament will be Overwatch League.
-This League, created by Overwatch creator and publisher Blizzard Entertainment, is supposed to create a wealthy and fair competitive scene.
+The Overwatch League is the main eSports league for Overwatch.
+During Blizzcon 2016, Blizzard announced their plans for the league, using an organization of permanent teams in league placements similar to more traditional physical sports in the United States.
+This League is supposed to create a wealthy and fair competitive scene.
 Sponsors choose a city to represent and get players to form a team for said city.
-Overwatch League has already gotten a lot of support from major sports and eSports companies.
+Using this system, it has already gotten a lot of support from major sports and eSports companies.
 The league demands a minimum salary of 50 thousand dollars a year for its players, and has prize pools of 3.5 million dollars.

 Top 5 highlights